 You cannot be currently employed by, or an immediate family member of, the British Council, Gradcore or the Møller Centre.

-You must be able to travel to the UK, arriving on the 22 October 2018 and departing on the 1 November 2018 with a valid passport.
+For the 2018 application you needed to be available to travel to the UK, arriving on the 22 October 2018 and depart on the 1 November 2018 with a valid passport.
 If you believe there is any reason you may be denied a visa you may want to consider whether to submit an application, as the British Council is unable to facilitate or guarantee that you will receive a visa.
 Check if you need a visa.